boftek/sowm-configs/README.md

 | `XF86_AudioMute`         | volume toggle    | `amixer`           |
 | `XF86_MonBrightnessUp`   | brightness up    | `bri`              |
 | `XF86_MonBrightnessDown` | brightness down  | `bri`              |

+#### Wallpapers
+You can use Nitrogen to change wallpapers.
+In the `sowm-stuff` I included some beatiful wallpapers by Derek Taylor (DistroTube).
+Find original repo here [DWT1](https://gitlab.com/dwt1/wallpapers)

 #### Additional software
 I use sxhkd to do some custom keybinds. \